 Even though I don’t let the “what happens in Vegas” mantra be an excuse to do dumb shit, there is a definite sense of freedom to do things you wouldn’t normally do.
 For me this involves things like walking down a busy main street (none other than Las Vegas Boulevard) with at least two drinks in hand; or sitting at a blackjack table smoking a cigar like a boss; or even just spending $50 on a poker game.

-Love it or hate it it’s a magical place, so I’ve put together this guide to help you get the most out of your next visit, grouped by activity.
+Love it or hate it it’s a magical place, so I’ve put together this epic Las Vegas travel guide packed full of things to do, places to eat, drink, and gamble to help you get the most out of your next visit.

 Click to view: